IanWold/ianwold.github.io/Site/Posts/testing_logging_in_asp_net_core.md

 If you start a new project today, you'll find that the ASP templates will set you up with a "classless" `Program.cs` file, but this is a bit of an issue when it comes to testing as we need to make the `Program` class public _or_ internally visible to the test project.
 To set up the demonstration I just updated [my Program.cs file](https://github.com/IanWold/AspNetCoreTestLogOutput/blob/main/AspNetCoreTestLogOutput.Api/Program.cs) to use an actual Program.Main method.

 The `Program` class is used in our test code to set up a client to which we can send HTTP requests.
 I'll use XUnit to set this test up, but this solution works with any test runner.
-(Note you'll need to add the Nuget packages [Microsoft.Extensions.Logging](https://www.nuget.org/packages/Microsoft.Extensions.Logging) and [Microsoft.AspNetCore.Mvc.Testing](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Testing)).
+(Note that the test code requires you to add the Nuget packages [Microsoft.Extensions.Logging](https://www.nuget.org/packages/Microsoft.Extensions.Logging) and [Microsoft.AspNetCore.Mvc.Testing](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Testing)).

 ```csharp
 [Fact]